 Knockaert et al (2000) Intracellular targets of cyclin-dependent kinase inhibitors: identification by affinity chromatography using immobilised inhibitors.
 Chem.Biol.
 7 411 PMID: 10873834

 Rosiana et al (1999) A cyclin-dependent kinase inhibitor inducing cancer cell differentiation: biochemical identification using Xenopus egg extracts.
 Proc.Natl.Acad.Sci.USA 96 4797

 Jorda et al (2018) How selective are pharmacological inhibitors of cell-cycle-regulating cyclin-dependent kinases?
 J.Med.Chem.
 61 9105 PMID: 30234987

 If you know of a relevant reference for Aminopurvalanol A, please let us know.

 View Related Products by Product Action

-Keywords: Aminopurvalanol A, supplier, Cyclin-dependent, protein, kinases, inhibitors, inhibits, Cdk, AminopurvalanolA, NG97, NG, 97, Cyclin-dependent, Kinase, Cyclin-dependent, Kinase, Tocris Bioscience
+Keywords: Aminopurvalanol A, Aminopurvalanol A supplier, Cyclin-dependent, protein, kinases, inhibitors, inhibits, Cdk, AminopurvalanolA, NG97, NG, 97, Kinase, 2072, Tocris Bioscience

-Currently there are no citations for Aminopurvalanol A. Do you know of a great paper that uses Aminopurvalanol A from Tocris?
-If so please let us know.
+Do you know of a great paper that uses Aminopurvalanol A from Tocris?
+Please let us know.